Welsh language activity ideas

-St David is the patron saint of Wales, and St David’s Day celebrated on 1 March every year.
-The fact that the patronal day is in the early spring, and that the national flower of Wales is the daffodil means that this beautiful yellow flower figures promintently in celebtrations.
+St David is the patron saint of Wales, and in Wales St David’s Day is celebrated every year on March 1st..
+The fact that the patronal day is in the early spring, and that the national flower of Wales is the daffodil means that this beautiful yellow flower figures prominently in celebrations.
 It has become custom on that day to wear a daffodil, or even a leek - another of the country's national emblems.
 Many children wear national costume as well, celebrating their cultural heritage.

 While the vivid red dragon on the Welsh flag is a common sight, some Welsh people use flags showing St David's cross to mark St David's Day.
 The flag is a gold cross on a black background.